TharinduNiwarthana/TharinduNiwarthana.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        I’m a PhD candidate at RMIT University, researching the impact of built environments on walking and its implications for public health.
-My work involves advanced statistical methods and longitudinal data to address complex research questions.
+        My PhD research focuses on the impact of built environments on transport walking and its implications for public health.
+I use RStudio to apply advanced statistical methods and longitudinal data analysis to explore complex relationships.

-        I bring a solid foundation in statistics and a passion for leveraging quantitative analysis to address real-world challenges across diverse fields.

-        Please reach out to collaborate 😃
     design:
       columns: '1'
   - block: collection